NOTE 19/1/2021 Subject to current Health Guidelines, for the forseeable future all ACCV Club Meetings will be held on the 3rd Friday of the month at the VSSC Clubrooms:

 Rear 110 Gatehouse Street, Parkville.

-What happened to the 12/50 entered in the first Alustarlian Grand
+UPDATE 13/9/21 What happened to the 12/50 driven by Hutton in the Heidelberg Hillclimb

 Some Alvis History

 Alvis produced cars from 1922 until 1967.
 The pre1940 cars were essentially sporting in nature whilst the later cars tended to compete with Bentley in the luxury market.

 Alvis did not have its own in house coachbuilder, but used the services of many coachbuilding companies including Cross and Ellis, Charlesworth, Holbrook, Graber and many others.